WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

 Please consult a travel doctor and the CDC website for up-to-date travel vaccinations.

+Pravassa will be purchasing medical/travel insurance on your behalf for this trip.
 Even if you're healthy, accidents can happen!
-Healthcare in Bali is good for minor injuries, which is why we will be purchasing medical/travel insurance on your behalf for this trip.
-The insurance covers things such as trip delay, lost luggage, accidents, and medical emergencies.
-There is no need to purchase additional insurance.
+The travel insurance covers things such trip delay, lost luggage, accidents, and medical emergencies.

 What level are the active excursions?

-Bali's Activity Level is MODERATE.
-Focus is on yoga, walking, climbing temple stairs, and treks through nature.
+Vietnam's Activity Level is MODERATE.
+Our wellness focus will be on sitting for meditation, light stretching, walking, climbing temple stairs, kayaking the bay, bicycling riding, and treks through nature.

 Our #changedbytravel hashtag is most appropriate when you find yourself far away from home in a foreign land.
-Expect to be taken out of your comfort zone - where your most profound personal change will happen.
-For active experiences in Bali (temple tours, walking tours, etc.) we ask that you wear good walking shoes.
+Expect to be taken out of your comfort zone, when your most profound personal change will happen, in a safe way.
+For active experiences in Vietnam we ask that you wear good walking shoes we ask that you wear good walking shoes and dress to respect the local culture - covering your shoulders and knees in the temples.
+Fitness levels can be adjusted to accommodate your needs and it's important to remember that you have the freedom to skip any activity that does not resonate with you.

 What can I expect in the Wellness Classes?